TKSS-Software/rodash/README.md

 Returns: [8, 3, 7, 5, 1]

 ## Brighterscript Support
-If imported via ROPM into a project that leverages the Brighterscript compiler, you can use rodash. lookups with auto-complete.
+If imported into a project that leverages the Brighterscript compiler, you can use rodash. lookups with auto-complete.
 ![image](https://user-images.githubusercontent.com/2446955/110862815-30c73900-8296-11eb-8533-4ec1011d7fba.png)